panrg/questions/draft-irtf-panrg-questions.md

 measurement and dissemination delay may exhibit pathological behavior for unlucky points in the parameter space.

-The second question: how do endpoints get access to trustworthy path properties?
+The second question: how do endpoints and applications get access to trustworthy path properties?

 ## Supporting Path Selection

 Access to trustworthy path properties is only half of the challenge in establishing a path-aware architecture.
-Endpoints must be able to use this information in order to select paths for traffic they send.
+Endpoints must be able to use this information in order to select paths for specific traffic they send.
 As with the dissemination of path properties, choices made in path selection methods will also have an impact on the tradeoff between scalability and expressiveness of a path-aware architecture.
 One key choice here is between in-band and